Moyes axed by Man Utd after season of failure

 That is the level United fans and owners expect to be operating at but, a year to the day after securing their 20th English league title, they are instead scrambling to try to qualify for the "also-rans" Europa League.

-Tuesday's announcement was widely expected after being leaked to British media on Monday - a day after United's meek 2-0 loss at Moyes's former club Everton.
+Tuesday's announcement was widely expected after being leaked to British media on Monday - a day after United's meek 2-0 defeat at Moyes's former club Everton.

 The manner of the defeat, and of many of the other 14 under Moyes' troubled 51-game stewardship, would have been unthinkable under Ferguson, as newspaper stories that many of the current squad had no faith in their manager seemed to be borne out by their lacklustre displays in recent weeks.

-The sacking of Moyes, less than a year into a contract of a reported four million pounds ($6.73 million) per year, is an indication of the profit-focused approach of the Glazer family.
+The sacking of Moyes, less than a year into a contract of a reported four million-pounds per year, is an indication of the profit-focussed approach of the Glazer family.

 While able to accept the $50 million shortfall caused by missing the Champions League - partly due to a huge new shirt sponsorship deal with General Motors - the prospect of giving Moyes a close-season transfer money pot in a market where the best players might not want to come, proved an unpalatable one.